microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

 1. Upload a few images to the Web site.
 Click any of the image thumbnails to see an enlarged view.

-	> By default, the PHP installation in your Azure Web App limits file uploads to 8 MB.
-You can increase the limit by adding a .user.ini file to your site as [described here](https://azure.microsoft.com/en-us/documentation/articles/web-sites-php-configure/).
-For now, just upload images that are smaller than 8 MB because you would have to adjust other PHP settings such as MEMORY_LIMIT to handle very large images.
+	> The code that uploads the images limits file uploads to 4 MB to stay under PHP's default upload-size limit and to improve performance, so be sure to select images that are 4 MB or smaller in size.

     ![The working Web site](Images/final-workingwebsite.png)

     _The working Web site_